The Stitch Works

 Variegated Threads $5.00 ea.

 What's Included in the Estimate: The estimate above includes quilting your supplied top and back, and batting if included.
-We don't normally trim your quilt unless you specifically request it.
-We will return all significant pieces of trimmed fabric.
+We will usually trim your quilt at no cost.
+We will return all pieces of trimmed fabric and batting.

 What could make my actual cost different than this estimate?